Personal Development

 • Strengthen a sense of belonging within the school community

 Celebration Assemblies are an important part of school life and help to promote positive self-esteem, motivation and a culture of encouragement and recognition for all children.
+We recognise achievements in reading, attendance, classwork, progress in TTRS and recognising outstanding conduct in behaviour.

 Pupil Voice: